enk37/PyRIFier-Auto/README.md

   -n as-set       BGP AS or AS-SET to resolve into corresponding routes

-  -d              clear/delete prefix list before updating with new data
+  -d              delete prefix list or clear it before updating with new data if combined with -n option